DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.6.0.md

 Right now, dialogue portals spawn completely randomly.
 I want there to be at least some semblance of pacing to it.
 Ex: the chance of getting a dialogue portal is largely determined on how long it's been since the last dialogue portal spawned.

-- [ ] Stat for how many rooms since last dialogue portal
+- [x] Stat for how many rooms since last dialogue portal
-- [ ] Control the pacing of the dialogue more consistently
+- [x] Control the pacing of the dialogue more consistently
-	- [ ] Curve for chance of dialogue portal spawning based on rooms since last dialogue portal
+	- [x] Curve for chance of dialogue portal spawning based on rooms since last dialogue portal
-	- [ ] Bool flag for always getting a dialogue portal on the room manager (should be used for boss room BP)
+	- [x] Bool flag for always getting a dialogue portal on the room manager (should be used for boss room BP)
-- [ ] New bool flag on dialogue interactions for overriding the chance to spawn (ALWAYS Spawn)
+- [x] New bool flag on dialogue interactions for overriding the chance to spawn (ALWAYS Spawn)

 - [ ] Used for a tutorial sequence at the beginning of the game

+- [ ] Journal table

 ## Small Change to the Shop
 - [ ] Rework the relinquish upgrade to just be a boost to one stat instead of taking away another stat first.